angelcamelot/Azt3kNet/README.md

 ## 🚀 Key Capabilities

 - **Synthetic population generation** from parameterized specifications (gender, location, age, interests) transformed into structured prompts for Ollama.
+- **DeepSeek-powered identity crafting** so every agent receives a unique name generated locally with the lightweight `deepseek-r1:1.5b` Ollama model.
 - **Controlled Content Engine** that produces drafts, captions, alt-text, hashtags, and variations with explanatory metadata and compliance scores.
 - **Feed simulator** that orchestrates posts, comments, reactions, and conversation chains with a configurable affinity graph.
 - **Always-on Compliance Guard** that labels or blocks risky content and audits every decision.